How to Grow Garlic Bulbs

 The "root" forms a bulb, comprising several segments, called cloves.
 Separate

 the cloves, and plant them in the fall for a spring crop.
-They will begin
+Space cloves 4"

 If you missed planting garlic in the Fall, plant them in the spring, as soon